xaynetwork/xaynet/README.md

 ### Using `docker-compose`

-The conveniency of using the docker setup is that there's no need to setup a working Rust environment on your system, as everything is done inside the container.
+The convenience of using the docker setup is that there's no need to setup a working Rust environment on your system, as everything is done inside the container.

 Start the coordinator by pointing to the `docker/docker-compose.yml` file.
 Keep in mind that